Freedom Caucus

 The Freedom Caucus, also known as the House Freedom Caucus, is a congressional caucus consisting of Republican members of the United States House of Representatives.
-It is generally considered to be the most conservative and farthest-right bloc within the House Republican Conference.
+It is generally considered to be the most conservative bloc within the chamber.
 The caucus was formed in January 2015 by a group of conservatives and Tea Party movement members, with the aim of pushing the Republican leadership to the right.
 Its first chairman, Jim Jordan, described the caucus as a "smaller, more cohesive, more agile and more active" group of conservative representatives.
+Its current chairman, Andy Harris, is considered by some media to be a far-right politician due to some of his radical proposals.

-The caucus is positioned right-wing to far-right on the political spectrum, with some members holding right-wing populist beliefs, such as opposition to immigration reform.
-The group takes hardline conservative positions and favors social conservativism and small government.
+The caucus is positioned right-wing to far-right on the political spectrum, and it is substantially linked to the values of national conservatism.
+The hardline conservative group favors social conservatism and small government, along with right-wing populist beliefs such as opposition to immigration reform.
 The group sought dozens of times to repeal the Affordable Care Act.
-Established as an ultra-conservative alternative to the Republican Study Committee, the group initially emphasized fiscal conservatism and concerns about House rules, favoring budget cuts and a decentralization of power within the House of Representatives.
-Later, the Freedom Caucus shifted its emphasis to loyalty to Donald Trump and became what Politico described as "more populist and nationalist, but less bound by policy principles".
-The caucus includes some members who are libertarians.
+Established as a more conservative alternative to the Republican Study Committee, the group initially emphasized fiscal conservatism and concerns about House rules, favoring budget cuts and a decentralization of power within the House of Representatives.

+Known for their strategy of obstructionism and for defending false stories like the Planned Parenthood 2015 undercover videos controversy, according to Samuel L. Popkin, after the election of Donald Trump, the Freedom Caucus became what Politico described as "more populist and nationalist, but less bound by policy principles."
+The caucus has included some members who are libertarians.
 The caucus supports House candidates through its PAC, the House Freedom Fund.
+According to the January 6th Committee, members of the Freedom Caucus were instrumental in helping Donald Trump in his failed attempts to overturn the results of the 2020 United States presidential election.